 With so much money sunk into it, construction workers were alarmed when - during the building process - the bridge began to move vertically in windy conditions.
 The workers continued to follow the design regardless, giving the bridge the nickname Galloping Gertie.

-Poor Gertie wouldn’t be galloping for long however as just over 4 months after the bridge opened to the public, it spectacularly collapsed into the water below!
+Poor Gertie wouldn’t be galloping for long however as just over 4 months after the bridge opened to the public, it

+But how could such a collapse be allowed to happen?
+Well, Galloping Gertie was the first bridge to be built with large beams of carbon steel anchored in concrete blocks.
+Preceding bridges had typically used open trusses, a framework designed for structure support.
 The new design had the effect of diverting wind both above and below the bridge, resulting in a swaying effect.
 One day, the swaying developed into a dramatic twisting called aeroelastic fluttering!
 But on that morning, the bridge wasn’t fluttering as much as it was flying!

 And so, the Tacoma Narrows Bridge went down to its watery grave!
-There were no fatalities, but the last person to cross the bridge, Leonard Coatsworth, lost both his car and his dog, Tubby.
+There were no fatalities, but the last person to cross the bridge, Leonard Coatsworth,

 In addition to the $6.4 million blunder, Coatsworth was able to claim a total of $50,000 in today’s money for all he lost.
 For 4 months of precarious bridge-crossing, that’s one seriously expensive bill!